SPECIAL PROJECTS

 The Search for Renewable Energy During The First Decade In 2000

 Wind energy was identified as one of the renewable energy resources that could be used to drive wind generators, providing ongoing supply of environmentally friendly generated electricity that could then be fed back into the electrical grid.
-In order to determine the feasibility of large-scale wind farm developments that could cost many millions of Dollars, reliable wind-speed data at various elevations at potential sites would have to be obtained first over a period of years.
-The data thus collected could then be used to evaluate the economic feasibility of such developments.
-Our company has been involved in a number of those projects and has provided expertise during the preliminary stages to ensure reliable data collection to assess wind-speeds, wind gusts, directional flow, etc. We installed towers at various locations, installed booms and measuring equipment at different elevations on the tower so that the obtained wind data could threby be used to determine the rate of air flow, wind pressure, etc. at different elevations on the towers.
-The photographs below illustrate the various stages of one of those communication towers used for wind-speed data evaluation.
+In order to determine the feasibility of large-scale wind farm developments that could cost many millions of dollars, reliable wind-speed data at various elevations at potential sites would have to be obtained over a period of years.
+The data collected could then be used to evaluate the economic feasibility of such developments.
+Our company has been involved in a number of these projects and has provided expertise during the preliminary stages to ensure reliable data collection to assess wind-speeds, wind gusts, directional flow, etc. We have installed towers at various locations, installed booms and also installed measuring equipment at different elevations on towers so that the obtained wind data could thereby be used to determine the rate of air flow, wind pressure, etc. at different elevations on the towers.
+The photographs below illustrate the various stages of one of the communication towers used for wind-speed data evaluation.

 STEADY GROWTH IN THE LATE 1990's